ozen/PyOptiX/README.md

 need to set Compiler flags manually.

 `Compiler.nvcc_path` must be a valid path to nvcc binary.

-`Compiler.flags` is a list of optional flags passed to nvcc during PTX compilation.
+`Compiler.extra_compile_args` is a list of arguments passed to nvcc during PTX compilation.

-`Compiler.arch` will be the value of -arch flag of nvcc.
-Read nvcc documentation for more information.
+`Compiler.use_fast_math` is a boolean that adds `--use_fast_math` flag to compile command if is set to True.

 `Compiler.add_program_directory(directory)` method adds the directory to the list of directories in which the file paths given to Program objects will be searched.

 `Compiler.remove_program_directory(directory)` removes the directory from the list it previously added to.

 If the source file given to `pyoptix.Compiler` was compiled to PTX before, Compiler checks if the source file or